18 Nov How To Be A Five-Star Uber Driver

 Very few professional drivers would say that their own driving is anything but excellent, however, it’s what the riders think that counts.
-Certainly, avoiding basic errors like jumping on and off the brakes to jolt passengers, speeding, weaving lanes and otherwise breaking the law are big ‘no-no’ factors, but a rider is more likely to reward you with five stars for other driving reasons – the ones that make their ride a great experience.
+Certainly, avoiding basic errors like jumping on and off the brakes to jolt passengers, speeding, weaving lanes, not wearing a face mask and otherwise breaking the law are big ‘no-no’ factors, but a rider is more likely to reward you with five stars for other driving reasons – the ones that make their ride a great experience.
 Here are five suggestions to give them that:

 Know your way around – especially frequent destinations

 Sat-Nav has taken the hassle out of finding many places, but no system is perfect.
 Issues like re-routing for no obvious advantage, and ignorance of road diversions and choke-points can turn your satellite expert into a total dummy.
 Over-reliance on your GPS can therefore make you look bad too.
 Invest some time in learning your area of operation.
-Which are the best shortcuts, where are the usual snarl-ups?
 Find the fastest routes to all the popular destinations – airports, train stations, hospitals and shopping malls.
 Riders appreciate a swift, hassle-free and traffic-free ride, so do the legwork and make your GPS your back-up, not your only navigation tool.

 If you must use it, keep your GPS on mute

 Do you like listening to a computer voice saying ‘at the next intersection, turn right’?
 Well nor do your riders.
 Listening to your GPS telling you the way to the destination is a pet rider peeve.
 Put it on mute and follow the on-screen map and visual signals.
 (See here for advice on the best GPS to use for Uber).